sunnysideup/silverstripe-permission_provider/README.md

 We recommend that you:

-  1. copy these `permission_provider.yml.example` files into your `mysite/_config` folder
+  1. copy these `permission_provider.yml.example` files into your `mysite/_config` folder (where available - otherwise search for `private static $` in the module to see what can be configured)
-  2. remove the .example extension
+  2. remove the .example extension,
-  3. delete the lines you not care about, and
+  3. delete the lines you do not care about, and
   4. adjust the configurations that you would like to use.